-Have you got a few bits around the house that you think might be antique items, but you’re not sure?
+Have you got a few bits around the house that you think might be antiques, but you’re not sure?

 You might have inherited it or simply found it lurking in the attic after many years.